svrc/tkgi-kernel-params/README.md

 4. Configure the addon from this repo
 ```
 cd ..
-bosh -n update-config --name=pks-azure-dns --type=runtime ./addon.yml
+bosh -n update-config --name=tkgi-kernel-params --type=runtime ./addon.yml
 ```
-5. Update your PKS clusters via the PKS CLI and/or Ops Manager "Apply Pending Changes" button with the PKS upgrade errand enabled.
-This addon will automatically be installed on all master and worker nodes with the default manifest `addon.yml`
+5. Update your TKGI clusters via the PKS CLI "upgrade/update-cluster" and/or Ops Manager "Apply Pending Changes" button with the TKGI upgrade errand enabled.
+This addon will automatically be installed on all worker nodes with the default manifest `addon.yml`